Installing aider

 See the usage instructions to start coding with aider.

-The rest of the install steps are completely optional.
+The steps below are completely optional.

+Aider supports coding with your voice using the in-chat /voice command.
+Aider uses the PortAudio library to capture audio.
 Installing PortAudio is completely optional, but can usually be accomplished like this:

 Add aider to your editor (optional)